 All of these hormones raise your blood sugar by creating insulin resistance, not much different from the way other non-reproductive hormones like cortisol affect your blood sugars.

-As a woman, you need these reproductive hormones for things as simple as managing your appetite, your heart rate, your skin, the amount of hair on your body, sex drive, vaginal lubrication, and your body weight.
+As a woman, you need these reproductive hormones for things as simple as managing your appetite, your heart rate, your skin, the amount of hair on your body, your sex drive, vaginal lubrication, and your body weight.

 The first day of your period will be the most challenging